itprojects/InboxPager/README.md

 # Usage

-In order to use this application you have to enable application-email-checking through your server's web interface.
+In order to use this application you have to enable SSL/TLS application-email-checking through your email account's web interface.
 Some email servers may have this feature already turned on (NOT GMAIL!, see below).
 If your account's server does not support this feature, it won't work.

 Setting up an account in InboxPager happens through "Settings" > "Add Account".
 There, you have to enter your account's credentials, server parameters.
 If you don't know what your email account's server parameters are - try the automatic tools provided, otherwise enter and test your own configuration.
 Optionally, if you'd like to receive a sound or vibration notification tick those settings.
 If you wish to only refresh a specific account, when you individually choose to, then untick the "Allow in all-accounts-refresh".